TristanBeucher/tristanbeucher.github.io/_posts/2025-11-27-Estimating-Regime-Switching-Models-for-Electricity-Prices.md

 which the Hamilton filter computes efficiently.

----

-### Why we maximise it

-The goal of estimation is simple:
-**find the parameters $$ \theta $$ that maximise the log-likelihood**,
+The goal of estimation is simple: **find the parameters $$ \theta $$ that maximise the log-likelihood**,
 i.e. the parameters under which the observed prices are the most “expected” by the model.

-This is what the optimisation algorithm does:
-it searches across all possible regime dynamics and transition probabilities and keeps the configuration that gives the highest log-likelihood.
+This is what the optimisation algorithm does: it searches across all possible regime dynamics and transition probabilities and keeps the configuration that gives the highest log-likelihood.

-### 2.2 The Hamilton Filter: estimating hidden regimes
+### 3.2 The Hamilton Filter: estimating hidden regimes

 When regimes are not directly observable, we need to infer at each date $$ t $$: